The Satoshi Overhang: Why the Bear Case is Bounded

 \subsection{2.
 The reflexive-liquidation frame}

 }

-Standard market microstructure models (Kyle, 1985; Almgren and Chriss, 2001; Said, 2022) describe the cost of liquidating a large position in terms of two components: a temporary impact arising from the immediate price concession required to find counterparties, and a permanent impact reflecting the information revealed by order flow.
-A sufficiently patient seller can, under normal market conditions, minimize the temporary component by spreading trades over time and can attenuate the permanent component by trading when information asymmetry is low.
-The Almgren and Chriss framework gives a closed-form efficient frontier between volatility risk and execution cost.
-In such models, the liquidation value of a large block is less than its marked-to-market value, but the loss is bounded and increases smoothly with trade size.
+Standard microstructure models (Kyle, 1985; Almgren and Chriss, 2001; Said, 2022) split the cost of selling a large position into two parts: a temporary impact, the price concession needed to find buyers now, and a permanent impact, the information the market reads from the order flow.
+A patient seller can shrink the temporary part by spreading trades over time and soften the permanent part by trading when information asymmetry is low.
+Almgren and Chriss give a closed-form trade-off between volatility risk and execution cost.
+In these models the sale value of a large block is below its mark-to-market value, but the shortfall is bounded and grows smoothly with size.

+Two caveats.
+First, Almgren and Chriss is a stylized planning model: it treats impact as fixed, parametric, and stable, whereas bitcoin's actual impact follows the square-root law documented by Donier and Bonart (2015) and depends on the order book and on what the market infers about the seller's identity and intent, which is exactly the channel at issue here.
+We therefore use the model only for its split of temporary and permanent impact and its volatility-cost trade-off; none of the numbers in Section 3 or Appendix A rely on its functional forms.

-The Satoshi problem has conventionally been interpreted as exceeding this standard frame.
-The additional factor, in the conventional reading, is the price collapse caused by the identity of the seller becoming known.
-Bitcoin is not valued on cash flows or an intrinsic floor.
-Its price is a function of beliefs about future scarcity, future adoption, and the intentions of its largest holder.
-Any movement from a known Patoshi address would be detected within minutes, would be global news within hours, and, in the conventional reading, would discontinuously destroy whatever portion of bitcoin's current price reflects the assumption of permanent Patoshi dormancy.
+The Satoshi problem has usually been seen as going beyond this standard picture.
+The extra ingredient, in the usual reading, is the collapse that follows once the seller's identity is known.
+Bitcoin has no cash flows and no intrinsic floor; its price rests on beliefs about future scarcity, future adoption, and the intentions of its largest holder.
+Any move from a known Patoshi address would be spotted within minutes and be global news within hours, and, in the usual reading, would wipe out whatever part of the price assumes Satoshi's coins stay dormant forever.

-The word ``reflexive'' applies to this dynamic in the sense of George Soros (1987, 2013).
-Reflexivity denotes the two-way causal loop between participants' expectations and the economic fundamentals those expectations bear upon.
-In Soros's framing, prices are not passive summaries of independent fundamentals; they influence the fundamentals they purport to reflect.
+This is ``reflexive'' in George Soros's sense (1987, 2013): a two-way loop in which expectations and fundamentals each move the other.
+Prices are not passive readings of independent fundamentals; they help shape the fundamentals they are supposed to measure.